 In some types of photographs, the effect of vignetting can appear pleasing to the eye and can act as an invisible guide to lead the viewers across the image or where you want them to look.

-To get a vignette in photographs, photographers often leave the vignette during processing without removing it afterwards.
+To get a vignette in photographs, photographers often leave the vignette during processing without removing it afterward.

 You can intentionally create a vignette by using a combination of filters or other effects.